-Did Bernard Show exaggerated when visiting theKornati islands for the first time describing as 'On the last day of the Creation God desired to crown his work, and thus created the these islands out of tears, stars and breath'.
+Did Bernard Shaw exaggerate when, after visiting the Kornati islands for the first time, he said: “On the last day of the Creation God desired to crown his work, and thus created the these islands out of tears, stars and breath“?

 You will be astonished by the contrast of sharp white rocks (similar to the moon surface) and the relaxing blueness of the sea, hiding infinite secrets of its inhabitants.
 Definitely a place to fall in love with!

-A trip to the Kornati islands will definitely be a significant piece to the puzzle of your visit to Croatia, because strolling on the islands will be an favorite pastime.
-A view of the Kornati beauties will convince you that Mother Nature truly thought of everything.
-Take the time to familiarize yourself with the beauty that the these islands have to offer.
+A trip to the Kornati islands will definitely be a significant piece of the puzzle of your visit to Croatia, because strolling on the islands will quickly become a favorite pastime.

 Seven diving zones invite you to discover the underwater excitement.
 All you have to do is follow the lead of one of the local diving centers that are sure to point you in the right direction.
-My choice is Najada Diving Club from Murter.

 Keep in mind that the terrestrial part of the park is privately owned by the local inhabitants (mainly from Murter island).
 They are owners of the island’s land with the exception of the coastal area that is part of the maritime domain.